PERS Plan 2

 State-registered domestic partners, according to RCW 26.60.010, have the same survivor and death benefits as married spouses.
 Contact the Secretary of State’s Office if you have questions about domestic partnerships.

-Your retirement benefit options
+Your survivor benefit options

 Option 1: Single Life